 Also related to my previous points, I would strongly encourage the authors to take the result of their factor analysis seriously and only conducted subsequent analyses on the basis of scores that were confirmed by factor analysis.
 Assuming that the herein reported two-factorial solution would replicate in a principal axis factor analysis and be invariant across samples, mean score comparisons and correlations with other variables should only be conducted on the basis of these two AC scores.
 I realize that this is a big ask in AC research, given their unsatisfactory factor structure, but otherwise readers have to interpret results based on scores that do not exist from a measurement perspective.
 It may even be fair to only address the overall assessment rating (OAR), which is often used as the basis for personnel decisions anyways.

 Thank you for your feedback.
-We have made changes to our article based on your input.
+We have made changes to our article based on your insights.
 We have re-ordered the questions and findings to first analyze the factors before examining the differences in assessments.
-However, in our follow-up analysis, we discovered that although there is one single factor in both Acs, the structures of the Acs are different.
-Specifically, the loadings on each of the four tested dimensions significantly differ in VAC when compared to the loading in the FTF AC.
+However, in our follow-up analysis, we discovered that although there is one single factor in both ACs, the structures of the ACs are different.
+Specifically, the loadings on each of the four tested dimensions significantly differ in VAC when compared to the loadings in the FTF AC.
 Therefore, we included the four dimensions in the analysis in the next steps to avoid losing important information about them.

-As we found that both Acs had only one factor in common we have decided to include another comparison using a new rating system called overall assessment rating (OAR).
-In order to compare two samples that have different loadings on the single factor, we have assigned the same weight to each dimension and calculated a simple average for the OAR.
-We believe that this solution captures all four dimensions and calculate the score similarly.
-As noted above we also report the comparison on each dimension separately.
+As we found that both ACs had only one factor in common we decided to include another comparison using a new rating system called overall assessment rating (OAR).
+In order to compare two samples that have different loadings on one single factor, we assigned the same weight to each dimension and calculated a simple average for the OAR.
+We believe that this solution captures all four dimensions and calculates the score similarly.
+As noted above we also report the comparison for each dimension separately.

 The sentence “During the ACs, three exercises were performed which had been carefully designed to be parallel in the two modes of ACs” (p.
 10) seems misleading.
 The authors state that the VAC was conducted as a reaction to the COVID-19 pandemic.
 I infer from this, that the two modes of ACs have not been designed to be parallel, but that the VAC has been created to mimic the FTF AC as closely as possible.
 Please elaborate.
 Additionally, I would like to see more information on how this close resemblance in exercises and behaviorally anchored rating scales was actually achieved.
 Based on my own experience, behavioral anchors in FTF AC cannot always be applied to a virtual environment.